Christine - posted on 02/17/2009 ( 1 mom has responded )

 In addition to the regular curriculum, there is an opportunity for those kids who are more advanced to try out for an internal "HouseBand" program.
 This allows kids with higher level skills to learn more songs, work with a group of kids at their same level and the opportunity to perform many more live performances throughout the city.
 Additionally, there are other opportunities that arise for kids who are ready to escalate further.
 My son has had the unique opportunity to play with Jon Anderson from the band YES at major music venues.
 Additionally, he also went on a two week bus tour across five states with 25 of the best kids from the West Coast Schools.
 These "extra benefits" are my son's favorite aspects of the school.

 From the individual and group instruction to the live performances, the staff at our local branch is the glue that makes this a phenomenal opportunity for our kids.
 They are encouraging, respectful and provide an excellent learning environment for kids interested in developing their musical talents.

-I would highly encourage you to check out their link www.schoolofrock.com to get the basic information.
-If you'd like more information, look further into the location closest to you and contact them directly.
+Check out their link at www.schoolofrock.com to get the basic information.
+If you'd like more information, throw me a note back or look further into the location closest to you and contact them directly.